Planning a trip to Europe and want to make sure you know exactly what to expect? These Europe travel tips will help you prepare!

-The exception?
-If you call to make a last-minute reservation and are willing to eat on the early side, you may occasionally get a restaurant who will seat you and say you’re welcome to come, but you have to give up the table by X time so the original reservation can take over.
+If you call to make a last-minute reservation and are willing to eat on the early side, you may occasionally get a restaurant that will seat you and say you’re welcome to come, but you have to give up the table by X time so the original reservation can take over.

 Asking for tap water is fine, but it’s not guaranteed.

-Whether or not a free carafe of tap water will be provided to you depends not only on the country and city you’re visiting, but even that particular restaurant.
+Whether or not a free carafe of tap water will be provided to you depends not only on the country and city that you’re visiting, but even on that particular restaurant.

 If you prefer to drink water with many meals, it’s generally worth a shot to ask.